MaowenTang/Aquarium-productivity/README.md

 ## Contributing

-While this is a personal project, suggestions and feedback are welcome!
+While this is CINS 5318 Software Engineering course project, suggestions and feedback are welcome!
 Please:
 1. Check existing issues first
 2. Provide clear reproduction steps for bugs
 3. Suggest features with use cases